-Simmons says many foreigners are victims of what he calls the “gringo bubble” syndrome.
-“For some reason, we tend to think that the rules we accept back home don’t apply here.
+Simmons says foreigners are victims of what he calls the “gringo bubble” syndrome.
+“For some reason, we tend to think that the rules we accepted back home don’t apply here.
 In fact, they do.
-In the U.S. or Canada, most of us understand that spending a lot of time on foot in the central city puts us at risk.
-Here, because Cuenca has a friendly feel about it, we often forget this.”
+In the U.S. or Canada, most of us understood that spending a lot of time on foot in the central city puts us at risk but because Cuenca has a friendly feel we often forget this.”

-He adds: “What I hear from my local friends in law enforcement is that too many tourists and expats simply forget to protect themselves.”
+He adds: “What I hear from my contacts in law enforcement is that too many expats simply forget to protect themselves.”

-1. In restaurants, internet and phone cafes, secure your belongings.
-In popular downtown restaurants, keep backpacks and bags within sight and wrap straps around your leg or chair legs if necessary.
-Don’t expose belongings to walk-through traffic aisles.
-In internet and phone cafes, pick a secure place to sit.
+1. In restaurants, bars and public areas, keep backpacks and bags within sight and wrap straps around your leg or chair legs if necessary.
+Don’t expose your belongings to walk-through traffic aisles.
 Avoid sitting beside an exterior door, especially if your back is turned to it.
 Again, have bags in plain view and secure the straps if necessary.

-2. When you leave your hotel or apartment, take only belongings with you that you think you will need for the particular trip.
-If you don’t plan to take pictures, leave your camera in your room or hotel safe box.
+2. When you leave home, take only belongings with you that you think you will need for the particular trip.

-6. If you are approached by strangers, be aware of diversionary tactics such as the “mustard trick.”
+5. If you are approached by strangers, be aware of diversionary tactics such as the “mustard trick.”
 In this case, a nicely dressed, well-spoken stranger will attempt to clean something from your bags or clothing.
 While this is being done and you are being distracted, his associate or associates will be taking your belongings.
 If this, or something similar happens to you, refuse any assistance and move away as quickly as possible.
 Be suspicious of small groups of strangers who approach you.
-If you feel threatened or uncomfortable, walk into a nearby store or office.

-7. If you are walking alone, avoid tight turns where you are unable see around a corner due to walls or other obstructions.
-Continue a few steps in your original direction so you have a full view of the side street or sidewalk before you turn.
+6. If you are walking alone, avoid tight turns where you are unable see around a corner due to walls or other obstructions.
+Continue a few steps in your original direction so you have a full view of the side street or sidewalk before turning.